-In any and every field, leaders face no small measure of challenges.
+In every field leaders confront no small measure of challenges.

-And, of course, there are always the complexities of people and their expectations, whether good or bad or right or wrong.
-Add to that the tackling of hard but necessary aspirations, such as New Hope Church‘s commitment to becoming a multi-tribal community, and the leadership challenges continue to mount.
+There are also people and their expectations, whether good or bad or right or wrong.
+Add to that tackling hard but necessary aspirations, such as New Hope Church‘s commitment to becoming a multiethnic and multicultural community, and the leadership challenges continue to mount.
 Leaders face no small measure of challenges.

-But, while these anecdotes speak to the complexities of leadership, without a doubt, the single greatest challenge in my life is just leading myself.
+But, while these speak to the complexities of leadership, without a doubt, the single greatest challenge in my life is leading myself.
 Nothing else even comes close.
 The biggest challenge that I face as a leader is Me.
-The world and the devil can be overwhelming, for sure, but this wicked flesh of mine too easily seeks to dominate all of these.
+The world and the devil can be overwhelming, for sure, but this wicked flesh of mine too easily dominates these.

-Surely, the temptation was strong; the opportunity too good to pass up.
-But Jesus would have none of it.
-Immediately, Jesus pulled away from the crowd and headed into the hills where, according to Mark 6:46, He went “to pray.”
-My strong suspicion is that He was determined to affirm before His Father His special mission as the suffering Savior.
-When the expectations of others might have gotten the best of Him, and He realized His greatest leadership challenge was His own self and how He might respond, He drew close to His heavenly Father.
+Though the temptation was strong Jesus would have none of it.
+Immediately, He pulled away from the crowd and headed into the hills where, according to Mark 6:46, He went “to pray.”
+My suspicion is He affirmed before His Father His special mission as the suffering Savior.
+When the expectations of others might have gotten the best of Him, He realized His greatest challenge was His own self and how He might respond.
+In that moment He drew close to His heavenly Father.

-The Apostle Paul underscores this in 1 Timothy 4:16, where he pens to his young protégé, Timothy, “Keep a close watch on yourself.”
-Moreover, in 2 Timothy 1:14 he again writes to his young friend, “By the Holy Spirit who dwells within us, guard the good deposit entrusted to you.”
+The Apostle Paul underscores such in 1 Timothy 4:16.
+Here he pens to his young protégé, Timothy, “Keep a close watch on yourself.”
+In 2 Timothy 1:14 he adds, “By the Holy Spirit who dwells within us, guard the good deposit entrusted to you.”

-That is what Jesus did when an extraordinarily good sounding opportunity came His way.
+That is what Jesus did when a good sounding opportunity came His way.
 He kept watch on Himself, withdrew to meet with His Father, and guarded that which was entrusted to Him, namely the eternal plan of redemption.

-And I must follow this wisdom as well, remembering that while any day may bring its share of complex challenges to me as a leader, the single greatest responsibility I have is simply to lead myself well, keeping watch over my soul, drawing close to the Lord God, and guarding that which has been entrusted to me.
+While any day may bring its share of responsibilities as a leader, the single greatest leadership challenge I have is leading myself, keeping watch over my soul, drawing close to the Lord God, and guarding that which has been entrusted to me.